-- Locking escape routes.
+While these techniques are good security practice, nothing is known from research about their effectiveness in preventing retail burglaries.
+However, cash reduction is a well-proven method of preventing commercial robberies, and removal of coin-fed fuel meters in British homes has been shown to prevent residential burglaries.318.
+Locking escape routes.
 It is good security practice to make it as difficult to get out of a store after hours as it is to get in.
 (Fire exits must not be locked during normal business hours or when the store is otherwise occupied).
 When leaving at night, store managers should cut off the power supply to loading-bay doors, and make sure other doors and windows cannot be opened from the inside.

 For an example of how one police department used CPTED to reduce burglary along a commercial corridor, click here.

-- Promoting "living over the shop."
+‡ For a discussion, see Poyner and Fawcett (1995), and Painter and Tilley (1999).
+See also the Response Guide Video Surveillance of Public Places.13.
+Promoting "living over the shop."
 In an effort to restore downtown areas' vitality and provide after-hours surveillance of retail properties, the British government is sponsoring a program to encourage people to live in vacant space above shops.
 The program, which has been adopted by many towns and cities, has the additional benefit of increasing the supply of low-cost housing.37 A recent evaluation, based on interviews with a variety of interested parties, found that most people supported the program and believed it helped to reduce crime in downtown areas.